Latest Medical Research

 See research abstract.

-• ALCOHOL CAUSES HIGHER RISK OF CANCER
+More information about Triptans medication. - ALCOHOL CAUSES HIGHER RISK OF CANCER

 A recently published large, high-quality, long-term study has evaluated light to moderate alcohol intake independently of smoking and found that for women, even one alcoholic drink per day significantly increases the risk of some types of cancer.
 For men who have ever smoked, up to two drinks per day significantly increases the risk, as well.